Checkpoints

 This launches an SSH client directly from your browser.

-Now you'll install an NGINX web server, one of the most popular web servers in the world, to connect your virtual machine to something.
+Now you install an NGINX web server, one of the most popular web servers in the world, to connect your VM to something.

-To see the web page, return to the Cloud Console and click the External IP link in the row for your machine, or add the External IP value to
+To see the web page, return to the Cloud console and click the External IP link in the row for your machine, or add the External IP value to http://EXTERNAL_IP/

 To check your progress in this lab, click Check my progress below.
 A checkmark means you're successful.

-Instead of using the Cloud Console to create a virtual machine instance, you can use the command line tool gcloud
+Instead of using the Cloud console to create a VM instance, use the command line tool gcloud

 , which is pre-installed in Google Cloud Shell.
-Cloud Shell is a Debian-based virtual machine loaded with all the development tools you'll need (gcloud
+Cloud Shell is an interactive shell environment for Google Cloud loaded with all the development tools you need (gcloud

 , git